 Gadsden State provides three specific opportunities to help entering students better understand the college processes and to become familiar with resources and services available throughout their college experience.

 Preview Day

 Preview Day sessions are designed to give prospective students, of any age, an overview of the college's facilities, programs, and procedures.
 Preview Day sessions are available on all campuses during the Spring semester.
-Learn more at https://www.gadsdenstate.edu/admissions-aid/preview-days.cms.

 Cardinal Commit